thospel/nn-snake/README.md

 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
-# I answered all prompt with the defaults
+# I answered all prompts with the defaults
 sh Miniconda3-latest-Linux-x86_64.sh
 ```

-Now that you have [Conda](https://conda.io), go to the directory where you cloned this git repository.
+Now that you have [Conda](https://conda.io), go to the directory where you cloned this git repository:

 ```
 # cd <your snake directory>